cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/commands.md

 - `--format $FORMAT` <Type>json|pretty</Type>
   - The format of the log entries.
 - `--status $STATUS`
-  - Filter by invocation status [possible values: ok, error, canceled]
+  - Filter by invocation status [possible values: `ok`, `error`, `canceled`].
 - `--header $HEADER`
-  - Filter by HTTP header
+  - Filter by HTTP header.
 - `--method $METHOD`
-  - Filter by HTTP method
+  - Filter by HTTP method.
 - `--sampling-rate $RATE`
-  - Adds a percentage of requests to log sampling rate
+  - Add a percentage of requests to log sampling rate.
 - `--search $SEARCH`
-  - Filter by a text match in `console.log` messages
+  - Filter by a text match in `console.log` messages.

 </Definitions>

 After starting `wrangler tail` in a directory with a project, you will receive a live feed of console and exception logs for each request your Worker receives.

-Like all Wrangler commands, run `wrangler tail` from your Worker’s root directory (i.e., the directory with your `wrangler.toml`).
+Like all Wrangler commands, run `wrangler tail` from your Worker’s root directory (the directory with your `wrangler.toml` file).

 <Aside type="warning" header="Legacy issues with existing cloudflared configuration">